MillerRen/juggler/README.md

 juggler
 =======

-Juggler is an UI lib for Backbone.Marionette based on Bootstrap.
+Juggler is an UI Kits for Backbone.Marionette based on Bootstrap.
 This project entirely is a front end scaffold based on nodejs and with yeoman.

 ##Initialize